mirror/chromium/mojo/public/cpp/bindings/README.md

 message.
 Thus the `impl` above will first log our message and *then* see a connection error and break out of the run loop.

+### Registering an Interface on the Browser or Renderer

+For browser/renderer communication, you can register your Mojo interface implementation in either the Browser or Renderer process (whichever side the interface was implemented on).
+Usually, this involves calling `AddInterface()` on the correct registry, passing a method that takes the Mojo Request object (e.g. `sample::mojom::LoggerRequest`) and binding it (e.g.
+`mojo::MakeStrongBinding()`, `bindings_.AddBinding()`, etc).
+Then the class that needs this API can call `BindInterface()` on the connector for that process, e.g.
+`RenderThread::Get()->GetConnector()->BindInterface(mojom::kBrowserServiceName, std::move(&mojo_interface_))`.
+In the browser process, this must always be called on the main thread.

+For more details, see [Converting Legacy Chrome IPC To Mojo](/ipc).

+## Types

 ### Enums

 [Mojom enums](/mojo/public/tools/bindings#Enumeration-Types) translate directly